siouan/frontend-gradle-plugin/examples/multi-projects-war-application/README.md

-# Full-stack multi projects build
+## Example: build a full-stack Spring Boot WAR application with dedicated frontend and backend sub-projects

-_Notes_: this example is introduced with Groovy syntax.
-Translating it to the Kotlin syntax should be easy thanks to the DSL reference introduced [here][dsl-reference].
-This is a basic example to configure such build.
-It shall be customized to match exactly the developer needs and contraints.
+_Notes_: this example is introduced with Groovy syntax, but can be easily translated to the Kotlin syntax using the DSL reference introduced [here][dsl-reference].
+This example shall be customized to match exactly the developer needs and contraints.

 If you plan to serve your frontend with a Java backend (e.g. a [Spring Boot][spring-boot] application), you will probably use other Gradle plugins, such as the [Gradle Java plugin][gradle-java-plugin], the